 - Water Quality and Treatment Technologies

+The second step to becoming an energy engineer involves simply working as an engineer.
 Working as an energy engineer usually requires work experience.
 However, some employers hire individuals to work as junior engineers.
-These positions often do not have experience requirements and are available to recent engineering program graduates.
+These positions often don't have experience requirements and are available to recent engineering program graduates.

+The third step to becoming an energy engineer consists of earning a professional engineering license.
 Many states require that engineers be licensed, regardless of the type of engineering they perform.
-Usually, becoming licensed requires possessing at least a bachelor's degree from an ABET-accredited school, having 4-6 years of work experience and passing an exam.
+Usually, becoming licensed requires possessing at least a bachelor's degree from an officially accredited school, having four to six years of work experience, and passing an exam.
 Many employers only hire licensed applicants.

-Master's degree programs in energy engineering provide an in-depth education about the field and may lead to career advancement and leadership roles.
-The curriculum of these programs includes courses in system dynamics, solar system engineering, grid integration of renewables and bioenergy utilization strategies.
+Consider advanced training.
+Master's degree programs provide an in-depth education and may lead to career advancement and leadership roles.
+The curriculum of these programs includes courses in system dynamics, solar system engineering, grid integration of renewables, and bioenergy utilization strategies.
 Most programs allow students to choose either writing a thesis or completing additional coursework prior to graduation.